jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 ### Bottlenecks

-The proposed best practices are to mitigate the current bottlenecks of establishing a comprehensive corpus of openly accessible, re-usable, publication of species interaction datasets, namely:
+The proposed best practices are to mitigate the current bottlenecks of establishing a comprehensive corpus of openly accessible and re-usable species interaction datasets, namely:

 1. Under-utilization of readily available datasets.
 2. Gridlock caused by researchers waiting for standards bodies to come up with data model/format solutions, while standards bodies are unable to access or articulate use cases.